skycoin/skycoin/lib/cgo/README.md

 Instances of `time.Time` will be formatted as RFC3339 strings before crossing API boundaries.

+### Interface types

+At the moment there is limited support for functions with arguments of interface types or collections of these types.

 ## Generating documentation

 Follow these steps to generate API documentation.